Though we are small, we are mighty! Meet the individuals who captain the seas at Mid-Continent Oceanographic Institute.

 SAMANTHA SENCER-MURA, Executive Director

-Samantha is a Minneapolis native.
+Samantha grew up in Minneapolis.
 During her time as a student in Minneapolis Public Schools, she recognized the deep inequities inherent in the school system and decided to commit herself to supporting low-income students of color.
-She received her B.A. from Occidental College and her M. Ed from the Harvard Graduate School of Education.
-Prior to becoming ED at MOI, she had been living on both coasts for the last ten years and is ecstatic to be back landlocked in the Twin Cities.
+Prior to her tenure at MOI, she worked as an educator and program director in New York City and the Bay Area.
+She received her B.A. from Occidental College and her M. Ed in School Leadership from the Harvard Graduate School of Education.
+She is apart of Global Shapers Minneapolis hub and a board member for New Leaders Council Twin Cities.
 Samantha loves singing karaoke, particularly anything by Usher.

 Favorite Book: On Beauty by Zadie Smith